ChatCool-Inc/chatcool/pull-requests/help.md

-How to contact bot mods for help
+**How to contact bot mods for help**

+If you have a question or need help, comment to this file.

+What to Include